-Most first aid will be attended to outside with the class first aid kit by the TA/Teacher/LTS in the classroom or outside.
+Most first aid will be attended to outside with the class first aid kit by the TA/Teacher/LTS in the classroom or outside, staff will wear PPE.
 Any more serious issues with be dealt with wearing PPE in the first aid room.
 All medical procedures for children with personal needs will be dealt with using PPE including diabetic monitoring and injections.